Do you take long to solve career or business problems? It may be time to learn how to use the 5 Whys to make the process simpler.

 If you don’t believe this can be your reality, you’re wrong.
 You have what it takes to solve your problems, but you’ll need to practice.
 Start by asking one question today as you face a problem.

 Then, keep doing the same until you’re asking several questions for each of your problems.
-You won’t master the 5 Whys technique overnight.
-But, with enough practice, this technique will feel more natural.
+You won’t master the 5 Whys analysis overnight, but, with enough practice, this technique will feel more natural.

 More Problem Solving Techniques